itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Setting an attribute

 To give a `DOTElement` an attribute, you can do so by calling the `setAttribute` method that takes in an attribute (String) and value (String) as its arguments.
 The attribute and value will then be stored in a HashMap for quick access.
-The following is an example of setting some attributes for each type of `DOTElement`:
+The following is an example of setting some attributes for a `Graph` (a specific type of `DOTElement`):

 ```java
 Graph g = new Graph();

 g.setAttribute("custom_attribute", "some value");
 g.setAttribute(Graph.Attribute.BGCOLOR, "red"); // Setting the "bgcolor" attribute to "red"
 // g.setAttribute("bgcolor", "red"); // Equivalent way to set the same attribute